depaulcdm/hw3-jav-1186/README.md

 DePaul SE441 Assignment 3
 Extra text for commit 2
 Exra text for commit 3
 Adding more changes for branch testing
+I love GIT!